zilexa/Homeserver/filesystem/folderstructure/README.md

 - `/mnt/pool/Media` <--- non-personal data: tvshow and movie downloads, AudioCD rips.

 ### non-personal data
+The Media folder contains _expendable_ data such as TV shows, Movies and AudioCD rips.
+This folder is not included in my _main_ backup strategy: it won't be backupped to `/mnt/disks/backup1` since it does not contain personal data.
+Only the relevant subvolumes of the OS-system SSD and the /mnt/pool/Users folder is backupped with a timeline on that disk.
-The Media folder contains _expendable_ data such as tvshows/movies and AudioCD rips, they are not included in my _main_ backup strategy, since they do not contain personal data.
-Note this data is still very well protected via SnapRAID.
-It just won't take up storage on the backup drive.
-You can of course choose to add your music to a backup schedule (see maintenance guide).
+The data is still very well protected via SnapRAID and data can easily be restored in case of a disk failure.
+It just won't take up storage on the backup drive, unless you choose to (and have enough free space).

 ### User-specific data
 Within this folder I differentiate between 2 types of Users, and each user will have their own UserName folder (a requirement for web access/identity management).